 We work together with, for example, the Anti-Trafficking Coordination Centre (CoMensha), emergency services, investigative services, lawyers and unions.
 We dedicate ourselves to helping victims who want to break out of their situation or to those who have just done that.
 Above all, we work on preventing and combating modern slavery.
 FairWork furthermore devotes itself to improving cooperation between all governments and organisations that deal with human trafficking.

-FairWork is looking for VOLUNTEER(S) with knowledge of the Polish language and culture, M/F, 1 or 2 days a week.
+FairWork is looking for VOLUNTEERS with knowledge of the SPANISH language and culture (volunteer position, 1 or 2 days a week)

-As a volunteer, you inform Polish workers in the Netherlands about their labour rights and their options in case of labour exploitation.
-You are the ears and the eyes of our foundation and you report on the ways Polish workers are exploited in the Netherlands.
+As a volunteer, you inform Spanish speaking workers in the Netherlands about their labour rights and their options in case of labour exploitation.
+You are the ears and the eyes of our foundation and you report on the ways Spanish speaking workers are exploited in the Netherlands.
 FairWork uses this information to improve protection of victims of labour exploitation.
 Read more